GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Flanking
 - definition: attacking the enemy from a side while they're focused on another side
 - make sure your teammates are focused by the enemy
-- call out you're flanking so that your teammates keep fighting the enemies from the same location
+- call out you're flanking so that your teammates keep fighting your opponents from the same location

 ### Focus management
 - definition: splitting your attention between several locations